dsjoholm/dsjoholm.github.io/_posts/2026-02-18-shortcut-google-sheets.md

 Link to the Shortcut can be found (here)[https://www.icloud.com/shortcuts/f866b7c7b2db4520bca9d708b513016a].

 This is only a slight modification of the template laid out (here)[https://thiagoalves.ai/sending-data-to-google-sheets-using-ios-shortcuts/] by Thiago Alves.
 He did the hard work, I just modified the input to be numeric and stripped out part of his Shortcut I did not find necessary.

+Anyway, Apple Shortcuts is a terrific functionality.
+The uses for it are endless and it's highly adaptable to whatever situation you find yourself in.